 BU AIEM is housed in the Hariri Institute for Computing and Computational Science & Engineering and is part of BU’s Artificial Intelligence (AIR) Initiative.
 Our team members are affiliated with various colleges and departments throughout Boston University, including the College of Arts and Sciences (Department of Computer Science), the College of Communication (Division of Emerging Media), and the College of Engineering (Department of Computer Engineering).

-By mid 2018, BU AIEM has proudly graduated its first PhD student, Mehrnoosh Sameki, celebrated a 2017 Google Research Award in the “Information Retrieval and Real Time Content” category, and welcomed a new faculty team member, Derry Wijaya.
+In mid 2018, BU AIEM has proudly graduated its first Ph.D. student, Mehrnoosh Sameki, celebrated a Google Research Award in the “Information Retrieval and Real Time Content” category, and welcomed a new faculty team member, Derry Wijaya.
+In the same year, the collaboration among AIEM faculty and students led to $1 million NSF grant to address emerging media representation and effects.